lhcb/ostap-tutorials/fitting/models.md

 # PDFs and the basic models

-Ostap provides set of useful wrapper and helper  class that drastically simplify the construction and manipulations with `RooAbsPdf`-objects.
+Ostap provides set of useful wrapper and helper classes that drastically simplify the construction and manipulations with `RooAbsPdf`-objects.
+These models can be accessed through `Ostap.FitModels`.

 E.g. consider the simplest case - creation of the Gaussian PDF using the standard way the standard way:
 ```python